nextgenthemes/advanced-responsive-video-embedder/README.md

 ### Pro Addon 1.1.5 ###

-* New: Added setting and parameter grow="yes/no" to controll the grow-on-click behaviour that was introduced in 6.0 to your liking.
+* New: Added setting and parameter grow="yes/no" to control the grow-on-click behaviour that was introduced in 6.0 to your liking.

 ### 6.1.2 ###